eguevara/kubernetes-service-controller-aws-elb-walkthrough/README.md

 At this point, kubernetes has all of the initial aws configs needed to build an aws cloud provider.

 ## Building the AWS Provider
-#### How does the kubernetes build the AWS cloud provider?
+#### How does the Kubernetes talk to AWS?

-Lets first look at the kube-apiserver logs to see if there is anything that can indicate any cloud provider movement.
+Lets first look at the kube-apiserver logs to see if there is anything that can indicate any cloud provider movement. *Picking to start with the kube-apiserver since the kubectl client goes through the api server to store its resources.*

 You can view the kube-apiserver logs by running
 ```bash